-I met my wife at a Christian camp when we were 17 and 16.
+I met my wife at a Christian camp when we were still in high school.
 We were engaged at 20, married at 21, and had our first child at 22.
-We have now been married for 12 years and have 5 kids.
-Years ago, after a church split and subsequent plant of a new church, God unexpectedly called me into vocational ministry which led us to seminary all the way across the country in Southern California.
-We moved out here with the intention of returning to ministry in New England.
-I graduated in May of 2017, but our stay has been extended as we got involved in foster care and have stuck around to adopt our daughters.
-We finally adopted one in August of 2020 (after 4 years) and are praying for the next one to finalize (after 2 and a half years).
-I currently serve as the Director of High School Ministries at Grace Church of Simi Valley.
-Our goal is still to eventually plant a church in New Hampshire, but we are thankful God has led us to a healthy church that intentionally trains its workers to be sent out.
+We have now been married for 15 years and have five children.
+Years ago, after a church split and subsequent plant, God unexpectedly called me into pastoral ministry which led us to seminary all the way across the country in Southern California.
+We moved out there with the intention of returning to ministry in post-Christian New England ASAP.
+But after graduating in 2017, our stay was extended until 2022 as we waited to finalize the adoption of our two daughters from foster care.
+We moved back home to NH in the summer of 2022 and planted a new church in the Tri-City area of the Seacoast, Grace Church of Dover.

-I have a Bachelor of Arts in Religion from Liberty University, a Masters in Divinity from The Master’s Seminary, I am an ACBC certified biblical counselor, and a certified foster parent in LA County through Koinonia Family Services.
+I have a Bachelor of Arts in Religion from Liberty University, a Masters in Divinity from The Master’s Seminary.
+I am a crtified biblical counselor through ACBC, and a was a certified foster parent in LA County through Koinonia Family Services.

 The Purpose of This Blog